Serosh-commits/Aion/README.md

   <img src="assets/logo.png" alt="Aion Logo" width="160">
 </div>

+YEAH I AM TOO LAZY TO MAKE A LOGO

 Aion is a diagnostic engine designed to bridge the gap between high-level language abstractions and the LLVM optimization pipeline.
 By correlating optimization remarks with multi-context IR analysis, Aion provides technical explanations and actionable resolutions for compiler failure points.

 This tool implements O(N) diagnostic lookup, stable basic-block identity tracking, and standardized regression metrics to ensure reliability for systems engineers.